rmello4d/TheSustainableDeveloper/brain_control.md

 Having said that, if we can't fully control it, what's all the fuss about it ?

 Well, some activities are under our control.
-In the sense of energy consumption, for these activities we should detail a plan to cut waste and run much leaner.
+To understand these activities is vital to run our brain cleaner and with less energy waste.

 No magical power needed.